 This post may contain affiliate links.
 Please read our disclosure policy.

-If this crustless pecan pie recipe hits the spot for you, consider trying our classic Mini Pecan Pie or our Mini Pecan Pie without corn syrup.
-Both are sized just right and capture the traditional taste of pecan pie you adore.
+If you love this crustless pecan pie, you might also enjoy our classic Mini Pecan Pie or our Mini Pecan Pie without corn syrup.
+Both are perfectly portioned and deliver all the traditional flavors of pecan pie you know and love.

-For a cozy Thanksgiving dinner for one, this crustless pecan pie is an excellent choice to include and if you’ve got any Thanksgiving leftovers, you’ll love making our Thanksgiving Sliders!
+For a perfect Thanksgiving dinner for one, this crustless pecan pie makes a wonderful addition, and if you have any Thanksgiving leftovers, our Thanksgiving Sliders are a must-try!

 Why You’ll Love This Recipe

-• Tasty: The delicious blend of pecans and sweet syrup creates a heavenly taste.
+• Delicious Flavor: The combination of crunchy pecans and sweet maple syrup creates an irresistible, satisfying treat.

-A crustless pecan pie is exactly what it sounds like – a pecan pie without the traditional crust.
-This version is particularly unique as it uses maple syrup instead of corn syrup, giving it a natural sweetness and a depth of flavor that’s simply irresistible.
+A crustless pecan pie is just what it sounds like—a pecan pie without the crust.
+This single serving version is perfect for anyone cooking for one, letting you enjoy a classic dessert without leftovers.
+Made with maple syrup instead of corn syrup, it brings a natural sweetness and a rich depth of flavor that’s hard to resist.

 Check out our other Mini Pie Recipes for more wonderful small pie ideas!